mygethub-99/mygamefinal/README.md

 create_user creates a new user in GAE

-new_game creates a new game for a user
+new_game creates a new game for a user, setups up email reminder in taskqueue

 cancel_game ends a game